OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-15.md

 ## 2 Samuel 15:9

-And the king said to him, “Go in peace.”
+And the king replied, “Go safely.”
-So he arose and went to Hebron.
+So he got up and went to Hebron.

 ## 2 Samuel 15:10

-But Absalom sent spies throughout all the tribes of Israel, saying,
+However, Absalom sent messengers throughout all the tribes of Israel, instructing them,
 “As soon as you hear the sound of the trumpet,
-then you shall say, ‘Absalom is king in Hebron!’”
+then you shall proclaim, ‘Absalom reigns in Hebron!’”

 ## 2 Samuel 15:11